dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Style-Transfer/README.md

 Follow these steps to download the sample code provided for this lab.
 It includes a prebuilt React-based web application that captures an image and then sends the image content to an API for inferencing.

-1. Clone the lab repo to your VM using the command `git clone https://github.com/microsoft/AISchoolTutorials ai-school-tutorials`.
+1. Clone the lab repo to your VM using the command `git clone https://github.com/microsoft/AISchoolTutorials ai-school-tutorials`
 1. Copy the following command to move the lab content to `<your home>\styletransfer-lab: mv ai-school-tutorials/style-transfer ./styletransfer-lab`

 > ALERT: